 New concepts, niches, and audiences

-A second location can be a chance to explore new concepts.
+A second location can be a chance to explore new concepts and restaurant ideas.
 That means experimenting with food themes, décor, and sales methods.
 It can be fun, but also challenging as you're working away from proven success.